Lawn Care Franchise

 Any franchise worth your time comes with brand recognition.
 Don’t worry about building a brand from scratch.

-A franchise will give you all the training and guidance necessary.
+A franchise will give you all the information, training and guidance necessary.
 Experience in any industry is always helpful, but the franchise will make sure you become an expert regardless.

 How to Grow a Lawn Care Business

 Franchise fees for most lawn care franchises are low, at just $35, 000 in many cases.
-The franchise will help your location and business grow through its marketing and training support.
-After the initial phase, you will quickly grow beyond just grass mowing company, moving unto planting all types of gardens and vegetation, lawn care on both commercial and residential properties.
+The franchise will help your location and business grow and improve through its marketing and training support.
+After the initial phase, you will quickly learn and grow beyond just grass mowing company, moving unto planting all types of gardens and vegetation, lawn care on both commercial and residential properties.
 There won’t be a lawn, seed, or plant you won’t be able to handle and turn into a profitable service during any season or economic cycle.

 Start-Up Cost of a Lawn Care Business